Kotlin/kotlinx.coroutines/core/kotlinx-coroutines-test/README.md

 # Module kotlinx-coroutines-test

 Test utilities for `kotlinx.coroutines`.
-Provides `Dispatchers.setMain` to override `Main` dispatcher.
+Provides `Dispatchers.setMain` to override the `Main` dispatcher.

 ## Using in your project